juan-alcalde/Jeweletta/README.md

 ![MasterHead](https://static.myfigurecollection.net/upload/pictures/2023/09/07/3745732.gif)
 # Jeweletta

-Jeweletta is a web application for selling art pieces created by my love Jeweletta.
+Jeweletta is a web application for selling art pieces created by my client Jeweletta.
 It provides a platform for Jeweletta to showcase her work and for users to browse and purchase art pieces online.

 ## Table of Contents